Volunteer with New Entry Food Hub!

 Responsibilities: Volunteers unload, unpack, pack, and prepare our customers' orders.
 This includes taking inventory, washing bins, neatly packing shares, loading and unloading onto pallets and trucks, and cleaning up after we finish fulfilling orders.

-Time Commitment: Our workshare volunteers commit to Monday, Tuesday, Wednesday, or Thursday morning or afternoon shifts, usually not to exceed three (3) hours each day.
+Time Commitment: Our workshare volunteers commit to Monday afternoon shifts, usually not to exceed three (3) hours each day.
 We generally pack the same amount of produce all season, we prefer volunteer availabiltiy and commitment for the whole season (May-October).

-Our schedule is as follows: Schedule Coming Soon!
+Our schedule is as follows: Mondays 1pm - 4pm

 Site/Supervision: Volunteers will work directly with the Food Hub Coordinator at 733 Cabot Street, Beverly MA.